aandrieiev/dotfiles/README.md

 ## Intro
-Setting up a new environment, either local or remote, can be a pain.
+Setting up a new environment, either local or remote, is always a pain.
 This is my attempt to make it less painful.

 ## What's inside